Sweet Home Medical Marijuana Doctor

 Sadly, since 2000, Sweet Home’s population has declined.
 Its 2010 census listed the Sweet Home population as 849 residents.
 The CWO had become mostly inactive by the year 2000, and few businesses are open.
 There are still several churches of different denominations in operation, however, for the small population that remains.
 Carla Coleman, chair of the Black History Commission of Arkansas, grew up near her grandparents and attends church in Sweet Home.

-Our mission is to increase access to legal medical marijuana certification at the lowest cost and to provide our patients with the best possible guidance regarding the safe, responsible use of medical marijuana.
+Our mission is to increase access to legal medical marijuana certification and renewals at the lowest cost and to provide our patients with the best possible guidance regarding the safe, responsible use of medical marijuana.

 There are currently 18 qualifying conditions for medical marijuana therapy that the state of Arkansas recognizes as legal and valid: